open-contracting/european-union-support/README.md

 ### Create sample XML files

-Create sample XML files for each form schema:
+Create sample XML files for each form's schema:

     rake sample

-Or for specific form schema:
+Or for specific schema:

-    rake sample FILES=01,02,03,14,20
+    rake sample FILES=F01,F02,F03,F14,F20

-Or for specific schema release:
+Or for a specific release:

-    rake sample RELEASE=R2.0.8 FILES=16,17,18
+    rake sample RELEASE=R2.0.8 FILES=F16,F17,F18

 See the comments in `sample.rake` to understand why tools like Oxygen are insufficient.